JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ![](img/TheThingsNetwork/ttn-applications-devices-before-register.png)

-11. The text in the EUI textbox is changed
+11. The text in the 'Device EUI' textbox is changed

 12. The register button is now enabled.
 Click **Register**